 Jess Gillam is a 20-year-old saxophonist, known for being one of the most exciting emerging artists in classical music.
 From her concerts and recordings to her Instagram handle, here’s everything you need to know.

-This year, she was the recipient of a Classic Brit Award in the Sound of Classical Poll 2018, which recognises the best emerging artists in classical music.
+Last year, she was the recipient of a Classic Brit Award in the Sound of Classical Poll 2018, which recognises the best emerging artists in classical music.
 She was also the first-ever saxophonist to reach the final of BBC Young Musician.

 Jess Gillam’s concerts and performances